MicrosoftDocs/entra-docs/docs/identity/conditional-access/concept-session-lifetime.md

 Sign-in frequency has the ability to trigger **Every time** in addition to hours or days.

-Administrators should limit the number of applications they enforce this reauthenticate every time behavior on.
-Triggering reauthentication too frequently may increase security friction to a point that it causes users to experience MFA fatigue and open the door to phishing attempts.
+Administrators should limit the number of applications they enforce a policy requiring users to reauthenticate every time with.
+Triggering reauthentication too frequently can increase security friction to a point that it causes users to experience MFA fatigue and open the door to phishing attempts.

 Supported scenarios: